MicrosoftDocs/architecture-center/docs/cloud-adoption/decision-guides/resource-grouping/overview.md

 As the size of your cloud estate grows, you may need to support more complicated governance requirements than can be supported using the Azure Enterprise Agreement's Enterprise/Department/Account/Subscription hierarchy.
 Resource groups allows you to support additional levels of hierarchy within your organization, applying Azure Policy rules and access controls at a resource group level.

-[Azure Management Groups](../subscriptions/overview.md#management-groups) can support more complicated organizational structures by overlaying an alternative hierarchy on top of your enterprise agreement's structure.
+[Azure management groups](../subscriptions/overview.md#management-groups) can support more complicated organizational structures by overlaying an alternative hierarchy on top of your enterprise agreement's structure.
 This allows subscriptions, and the resources they contain, to support access control and policy enforcement mechanisms organized to match your business organizational requirements.

 ## Automated consistency